firewalld/firewalld.github.io/documentation/helper/options.md

     protocol="string"

-The protocol value can either be tcp or udp.
+The protocol value can either be tcp, udp, sctp, or dccp.